Madison Wilson (soccer)

-Madison Wilson (born October 9, 2002) is a Canadian soccer player who plays for Calgary Wild FC in the Northern Super League.
+Madison Wilson (born October 9, 2002) is a Canadian soccer player.

 Early life

 Wilson played youth soccer with London Galaxy FC and the London Football Academy.

 College career

 In 2020, Wilson began attending Dayton University, where she played for the women's soccer team.
 On February 6, 2021, she scored her first goal in a 2-0 victory over the Bellarmine Knights.
 At the end of her first season, she was named to the Atlantic 10 Conference All-Freshman Team.
 She did not play during the 2022 season.
 She was named to the Atlantic 10 Commissioner's Honor Roll during her first three years.
 On September 21, 2023, she scored a brace in a 3-0 victory over the Davidson Wildcats.

 In 2024, she began attending the University of Iowa as a graduate student and joined the women's soccer team.
 She scored her first goal on October 27 against the Minnesota Golden Gophers.